gla-rad/iala_ms2_maritime_service/source/guideline/guiding_principles.md

 ### Data Driven

 The operation of the MS-2 – Aids to Navigation service should be data driven, meaning that the information flow processes should follow the AtoN status changes.
-This would ensure that critical information, such as AtoN outages, as well as the NW (MSI related) generation procedures put in place, are promulgated as soon as available.
+This would ensure that critical information, such as AtoN outages, as well as the NW (MSI-related) generation procedures put in place, are promulgated as soon as available.

 It is however well understood that this might not always be feasible - at least not during the first phases of the system deployment (due to practical reasons, resource constraints etc.).
-It is therefore expected that at least initially, only the hight priority AtoN discrepancies/changes and NW (MSI related) information, would follow the data driven approach, while the rest of the AtoN information data flows of [@fig:aton-information-flow], would be produced and promulgated at regular intervals (e.g. once a day or a week).
+It is therefore expected that at least initially, only the high priority AtoN discrepancies/changes and NW (MSI-related) information, would follow the data driven approach, while the rest of the AtoN information data flows of [@fig:aton-information-flow], would be produced and promulgated at regular intervals (e.g. once a day or a week).

 ## Functional and Non-Functional Requirements